prof-rossetti/intro-to-python/exercises/web-service/deploying.md

 ![a screenshot of provisioning the resource](https://user-images.githubusercontent.com/1328807/54228820-5e2b5180-44d9-11e9-9901-13c538a73ac4.png)

 Finally, click on the provisioned "Heroku Scheduler" resource from the "Resources" tab, then click to "Add a new Job".
-When adding the job, choose to execute the "app/send_email.py" script at a scheduled interval (e.g. every 10 minutes), and finally click to "Save" the job:
+When adding the job, choose to execute the designated python command (`python -m app.daily_briefing`) at a scheduled interval (e.g. every 10 minutes), and finally click to "Save" the job:

 ![a screenshot of ](https://user-images.githubusercontent.com/1328807/54229044-da259980-44d9-11e9-91d8-51773499cbfb.png)